-In every language there are words which don’t translate well, but British English seems to have more than others.
+In every language, there are words that don’t translate well, but British English seems to have more than others.
 What may seem blindingly obvious to every Londoner is likely going to thoroughly confuse a visitor.
 Seemingly every conversation you have with a local will be sprinkled with bamboozling idioms and slang designed to perplex even the most fluent linguist or speaker of American English.
 To help you out on your next visit to London, we’ve put together a guide on how to talk like a Londoner, so you can navigate the minefield that is the English language and blend in with the locals while you’re out and about.
 Here’s the London slang you need to know before your trip!

 Bang out of order

 If something is bang out of order, it means it’s unfair.
 In severe cases, this can be shortened to ‘that’s bang out!”, and it’s best to remember that’s it’s always best followed by an ironic “mate”.
 As in “that’s bang out of order, mate” - the person in question is most likely not your mate, but it’s nice to be nice (or sarcastic, as the case actually may be).
 For example, if you find yourself in a touristy restaurant in Leicester Square and the prices on the menu are extortionately high, you can say to yourself, your friends or the staff “these prices are bang out of order!”.

 You might hear people saying things like “allow it, fam”, which is just slang to say “leave it alone” or “don’t bother with it”.
 You can say this if you don’t really feel like doing something or to express dislike for something (or someone).
 For example, if someone suggests walking somewhere but you really don’t feel like it, you can respond with “allow it, let’s get the tube”.
 Or, if someone says something that’s out of order, you can respond with a simple “allow it” to show that you definitely do not agree.